 - Each team must have at least one Fighter drone and a Queen drone, but more drones are allowed in all stages. (e.g. Defender drones near the Queen, dedicated race drones at the start, etc).

-- Each team is provided with one FPV video race band frequency, to allow four teams to battle at the same time.
+- Each team is provided with two FPV video race band frequency, to allow three teams to battle at the same time.
 A team is allowed to switch between the FPV video output of their drones, as long as the same channel is maintained and the other teams are not jammed.

 - The Queen drone must fly at all times.
 This means, the Queen for instance may need autonomous hover capability if a team wants to control another drone.